Marketing Takeaway: US Open 2015

 For Chase, card members need to make reservations in advance to get in.
 It provides an exclusive feel (with free food and free giveaways in the lounge).

 The drawback is that not all Chase card members benefit, due to limited space.
 However, they did give free battery chargers to Chase Card members, although stock ran out the very first day!
 A three-prong connector is a nice touch.
 For American Express, everyone can walk in to cool down (it was hot!) on the first floor of its Fan Center.
-They also provide a member-only lounge on the 2nd floor with portable battery cases that you can use to charge your phone, while walking around.
+They also provide a members-only lounge on the 2nd floor with portable battery cases that you can use to charge your phone while walking around.
 I like that a lot!!

 Source: Mercedes Benz photos Ralph Lauren’s Polo, the official sportswear of the US Open, has a big store selling their lines of clothes and accessories.
 As expected, the sportswear and accessories are not cheap with both US Open and Polo logos, but the store is buzzing.
 For people who can’t shop the store in person, you can also purchase merchandise on the US Open site.
 Beverage sponsors have their own multiple stands to sell drinks.
-In addition to sell coffee, Lavazza gives one small package of coffee roast or a three K-cup for Keurig coffee makers free.
+In addition, to sell coffee, Lavazza gives one small package of coffee roast or a three K-cup for Keurig coffee makers free.
 Lavazza also ran a US Open Sweepstake on their official Facebook page to win a trip to NYC and courtside tickets to watch the Men’s Final.

-Content marketing works better on-line
+Content marketing works better online

 It’s certainly a great way to gather lead information for e-mail marketing, even pass the leads information to their local dealers.
 Though I didn’t like it, the lead information they gather is a great way to justify their marketing spends for the next year’s US Open sponsorship.
 It’s also a way (needs to be optimized) to integrate digital with the on-site experience.
 When I was walking around, I kept thinking how content marketing could work on-site.
 Attendees come to the US Open to see exciting matches, meet their favorite players, and have a good time.
-Unless you can tie content efforts to bridge on-site and on-line experience or enable fun and interactive experience, I’d not recommend content marketing on-site.
+Unless you can tie content efforts to bridge on-site and online experience or enable fun and interactive experience, I’d not recommend content marketing on-site.
 IBM does a great job using content marketing.

 My husband, the boys and I had a great time at the US Open.
 Since three of them play tennis competitively and are avid tennis fans, they observed closely how pros played tennis and were inspired to practice more.
-They all walked away with ideas to try, when they get home.
+They all walked away with ideas to try when they get home.
 I walked away with a marketing blog.